 - What’s your name?
 Kara

 - Why did you want to become a nurse?
 I wanted to become a nurse because as a child, I would always cry whenever the Great Ormond Street Hospital advert would come on TV.
-The sick children would just grab on my heartstrings and not let go.
+The sick children would just grab onto my heartstrings and not let go.

 - What is the most rewarding part of being a mental health nurse at Nightingale Hospital?
 The most rewarding part of the job is seeing patients come to the end of their hospital journey and on the road to recovery.